confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-streaming-etl/README.md

 3. Click on **Next**.

-4. Before launching the connector, you should see something similar to the following.
-If everything looks similar, select **Launch**.
+4. Before launching the connector, you will be brought to the summary page.
+Once you have reviewed the configs and everything looks good, select **Launch**.

 5. This should return you to the main Connectors landing page.
 Wait for your newly created connector to change status from **Provisioning** to **Running**.